Smiths Falls Bears: History

-During the 2013–14 playoffs, the Smiths Falls Bears made it to the Bogart Cup Finals but have lost in five games against fierce rivals Carleton Place Canadians.
-The Bears attracted 8,773 fans in 8 playoff home games for an average of 1,097 per game, including two sellouts crowds during Game 2 and Game 4 of the Bogart Cup Finals.
+During the 2013–14 playoffs, the Smiths Falls Bears made it to the Bogart Cup Final but have lost in five games against fierce rival Carleton Place Canadians.
+The Bears attracted 8,773 fans in 8 playoff home games to an average of 1,097, including two capacity crowds of over 1,500 people during Game 2 and 4 of the 2014 Bogart Cup Final.